FAIMS/UWM-Palaeontology/README.md

 This module is licensed under an international Creative Commons Attribution 4.0 Licence (**CC BY 4.0**).

 ## Access:
-The module can be downloaded from this GitHub repository.
+The module is made for demostration purposes and it can be downloaded from this GitHub repository.

 ## This module contains the following FAIMS features:
 * user sign-up (users can create their own accounts)